HigherOrderCO/FormCoreJS/README.md

 Usage
 -----

-Install with `npm i -g formcore-lang`.
+Install with `npm i -g formcore-js`.
 Type `fmc -h` to see the available commands.

 - `fmc file.fmc`: checks all types in `file.fmc`